 Harvesting Techniques

-Harvesting your fruit right is key to keeping your fruit fresh.
+Harvesting your fruit trees right is key to keeping your fruit fresh.
 Whether you're picking figs, peaches, or European pears, knowing when and how to pick makes a big difference.

 Figs